appcircleio/appcircle-docusaurus/docs/integrations/common-workflow-steps/firebase-upload-dsym.md

 If this step is not used after **Xcodebuild for devices**, the pipeline will error.
 Because the dSYM file is generated after the project is archived.
 :::

-#### GoogleService-InfoPlist Path
+### GoogleService-InfoPlist Path

-In this path parameter the direction of the **GoogleService-InfoPlist** file must be defined.
+In this path parameter, the direction of the **GoogleService-InfoPlist** file must be defined.
 In the project, wherever your GoogleService-InfoPlist file is, type that path directly without any characters at the beginning.
 Appcircle will automatically fill the beginning of the path with the repository direction.
 For example, **`GoogleService-InfoPlist`** or **`services/GoogleService-InfoPlist`**.
 Appcircle will complete

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2581-dsym_google_path.png' />

-#### Crashlitics Path
+### Crashlitics Path

 This path parameter specifies the path of the generated dSYM file.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2581-dsym_path.png' />

 :::caution
 For this, paths change depending on the platform.
-According to the mobile application platform you are working on, you need to give one of the following paths here.
+According to the mobile application platform you are working on, you need to provide one of the following paths here.
 :::

 |Project Type|Crashlytics Paths for Platforms|